kapilahuja11/kapilahuja11/README.md

 <br/>

-- 🔭 Student at National Institute of Technology, Raipur
+- 🔭 Final year student at National Institute of Technology, Raipur
 - 🌱 I’m currently learning more about Computer Vision
 - 👯 I’m looking to collaborate on Data Science and Machine Learning Projects
 - 💬 Ask me about Data Science